Village dogs

 0Village dogs

-This track is especially well-suited to two scenarios: writing rural and southern prose (Lorca, Bunin, Latin American magical realism) and offering nostalgia to people who grew up in a village — especially summer nights, when distant barking was a "sound of safety."
-Pairs with Summer Night, Village Morning, Country Farm.
-Not recommended as sleep background for people sensitive to barking — even distant peaks can trigger sympathetic activation (Erickson & Lehner, Behavioural Processes, 1994).
-Also not the best pick for deep-concentration work — the signal's social nature still pulls a little attention.
+This track is especially well-suited to two scenarios: writing rural and southern prose (Lorca, Bunin, Latin American magical realism), and offering nostalgia to people who grew up in a village, especially summer nights when distant barking was a sound of safety.
+Pairs with Summer Night, Village Morning and Country Farm.
+Not recommended as sleep background for people sensitive to barking; even distant peaks can trigger sympathetic activation (Erickson & Lehner, Behavioural Processes, 1994).
+Also not the best pick for deep-concentration work, since the signal's social nature still pulls a little attention.

 Related Sounds